Centre for MACH - MultidisciplinAry ResearCh in Health Science

 Pedro Villarreal, Senior Research Fellow, Max Planck Institute for Comparative Public Law and International Law, Heidelberg, Germany

-Tido von Schoen-Angerer, former Executive Director MSG Global Access Campaign, Geneva, Switzerland
+Tido von Schoen-Angerer, former Executive Director MSF Global Access Campaign, Geneva, Switzerland

-Raphaël Zaffran, Deputy Director of the University of Geneva's Centre for Continuing and Distance Education
+Raphaël Zaffran, Deputy Director, University of Geneva’s Centre for Continuing and Distance Education, Geneva, Switzerland

 The ultimate “global health goal” of MACH - that offers the Online Vocational Master in Global Health - is to contribute to the development and implementation across disciplines, in full alignment with the United Nations Sustainable Development Goals (SDGs), of sound health policies and practices that ensure universal access to care and prevention for the most vulnerable people.
 To achieve this, multidisciplinary education targeting young generations of students that will become future leaders and decision-makers is essential.